AbhishekKumar-0311/ML-BikeSharing-Demand-Prediction/README.md

 ### Abstract :

-_**This project tries to predict shared bike demand after the ongoing quarantine situation ends using multiple linear regression model.**_
+_**This project tries to predict the bike demand after the ongoing quarantine situation ends using multiple linear regression model.**_

 ### Business Objective :